noskisdead/dots/README.md

    ```
 **Reboot to apply changes!**
 **Note:** You might not be able to login, if it's the case, select Hyprland in the SDDM menu located in the down-right corner of your screen.
+**Other important note:** the Caps Lock key is swapped with the escape key.
+You can revert this change by removing the ", caps:swapescape" in the input.conf file in the hyprland config.
 # Programs
 | Function | Program |
 | :--- | :--- |